-(English) The consequences of not factoring in unexploded ordnance services during dredging operations can be catastrophic.
+The consequences of failing to factor in unexploded ordnance (UXO) services during dredging operations can be catastrophic.

 What is dredging?